Australia · ACARA Content Descriptions

 Investigating why some goods see massive price swings while others remain stable despite changes in demand.

-Analyzing situations where the market fails to allocate resources efficiently and the role of government correction.
+Analyzing situations where the market fails to allocate resources efficiently due to external costs or benefits.

 An analysis of how the Australian government measures economic success and the indicators used to track national health.

-Examining the different types of unemployment and the social and economic consequences of joblessness.
+Examining the different types of unemployment (frictional, structural, cyclical) and their causes and policy implications.

-Analyzing the causes of inflation and how it erodes the value of money over time.
+Analyzing the causes of inflation and how it erodes the value of money over time, using the Consumer Price Index (CPI).

 Exploring the tools used by the Reserve Bank of Australia and the Federal Government to manage economic stability.